5 Year Forecast for the Housing Market

 What would change in 2024 to 2028?

-Here’s the points that support a good forecast in 12 months:
+Here’s the points that support a good forecast in the spring of 2025 and next 5 years

-• oil and commodity prices have fallen dramatically
+• oil and commodity prices may fall dramatically

-• FED eases interest rates allowing mortgage rates to fall
+• FED eases interest rates by 2% allowing mortgage rates to fall

 • corporations, mid caps and even small caps will have cut operating expenses and liabilities creating a much cleaner balance sheet